AlexTsamala/Page-for-your-skills-improvement/Readme.md

 - box-sizing: border-box;
 - background-picture

 ### What I learned

 It was another productive project for me.
-I learned how to use responsive desine with viewport  ,so now i can creat site's which is compatible for computers, tablets and mobile phones.
+I learned how to use responsive design with viewport  ,so now i can creat site's which is compatible for computers, tablets and mobile phones.

 ```html
 <meta name="viewport" content="some html code i am proud of, initial-scale=1.0" />